 Found in the Tharsis Montes region near the Martian equator, Olympus Mons is one of a dozen large volcanoes, many of which are ten to a hundred times taller than their terrestrial counterparts.
 Olympus Mons is the tallest of them all towers 16 miles (25 kilometers) above the surrounding plains and stretches across 374 miles (601 km) — roughly the size of the state of Arizona.

 In comparison, Hawaii's Mauna Loa, the tallest volcano on Earth, rises 6.3 miles (10 km) above the sea floor (but its peak is only 2.6 miles above sea level).
-The volume contained by Olympus Mons is about a hundred times that of Mauna Loa, and the Hawaiian island chain that houses the Earthly volcano could fit inside its Martian counterpart.
+The volume contained by Olympus Mons is about a hundred times that of Mauna Loa, and the entire Hawaiian island chain (from Kauai to Hawaii) that houses it could fit inside its Martian counterpart.

-Olympus Mons rises three times higher than Earth's highest mountain, Mount Everest (opens in new tab), whose peak is 5.5 miles above sea level.
+Olympus Mons rises three times higher than Earth's highest mountain, Mount Everest (opens in new tab), whose peak is 5.5 miles (8.8 km) above sea level.

 Olympus Mons is a shield volcano.
 Rather than violently spewing molten material, shield volcanoes are created by lava slowly flowing down their sides.
 As a result, the mountain has a low, squat appearance, with an average slope of only 5 percent.(opens in new tab)

 When compared to Martian terrain in general, there aren't many impact craters on Olympus Mons' surface.
 This indicates that the uppermost layer of lava is relatively young, with the last eruption occurring as recently as 25 million years ago.
 This raises the intriguing possibility that the volcano is still active, and may erupt again in the future.

 Related: Origins, variants and eruptions of space volcanoes